7 Profitable Fintech App Development Fields for Starting a Business

 Robo-advisors, popular automated tools which take advantage of machine learning to provide their users with quality investment tips.

-Digital Broker, fintech platforms which help retail investors and businesses keep up-to-date on the latest information about the stock market including their investment opportunities (and so on).
+Digital Broker, fintech platforms that help retail investors and businesses keep up-to-date on the latest information about the stock market including their investment opportunities (and so on).

 Robo-Retirement, asset management tools for retirement savings accounts.